 “I have never loved learning so much!
 I think the professors are excellent, and the practica and student teaching are so vital.”

 Grace McKinney (B.S.
-2015): After graduating Magna Cum Laude, Grace was accepted into the prestigious Simmons College, where she is pursuing a Masters of Arts in Children’s Literature.
+2015): After graduating Magna Cum Laude, Grace was accepted into the prestigious Simmons College, where she pursued a Masters of Arts in Children’s Literature.
+Grace now teaches in Cambridge, MA, as a part of the Wildflower Network, a web of microschools developed in partnership with the MIT Social Computing Lab.

 Leslie Gorzkowski (B.S.
 2015): After receiving the Elementary Education award for Professional Promise, Leslie returned to Connecticut, where she teaches First Grade in the New Haven public school district.

 Michael Beno (B.S.
 2012): Michael, Peabody College's Founder's Medalist in 2012, teaches at Glenview Elementary in Nashville, TN.
-Although only in his second year of teaching he is recognized as a leader on his grade level team developing common assessments in reading and mathematics to measure students’ progress across the grade level.
+Michael completed his MEd in Second Language Learners at Vanderbilt and is recognized as a leader on his grade level team developing common assessments in reading and mathematics to measure students’ progress across the grade level.
+Michael teaches in a multi-language classroom, and was honored as Teacher of the Year for Glenview in 2017.

 Katie Mustian (B.S.
-2012): Katie is in her second year teaching Abu Dhabi where she introduces academic content in English and her co-teacher does so in Arabic.
-Katie's classroom was evaluated as part of an on-going research study and was rated highly in terms of the richness of the language environment.
-Katie teaches in Abu Dhabi in the company of other Peabody graduates modeling our methods as part of the country's educational reform movement.
+2012): After graduation, Katie taught for two years in Abu Dhabi where her classroom was evaluated as part of an on-going research study and was rated highly in terms of the richness of the language environment.
+Katie returned to the US to work in the District of Columbia public schools, where she launched a multiage classroom initiative that has been adopted across the district.

 Faculty within the Department of Teaching and Learning are involved in a variety of research projects that impact teacher, schools and policies across the glove.
 The department is known for work in several areas, including mathematics and science education, language and literacy, and work in classroom environments and management.
 This research is incorporated into the Peabody curriculum, enhancing the educational preparation of Peabody teacher education students and preparing them to succeed as educators in their own classrooms, schools, and school systems.